ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/usecase.md

 ## Set up the Snort 3 rule set

 Download the rule set from https://www.snort.org/ and extract it into your working directory.
-Start in the `build` directory you used to build snort.
+Start in the `build` directory you used to build Snort.

 ```bash
 cd $HOME/build